Exploring the Alphabet of English Idioms: A Journey through ‘R’

 Justifications:

 This is an idiom because it figuratively refers to a situation where something is destroyed or ruined beyond repair.
 The term "rack" refers to a place of torture or suffering, and "ruin" means complete destruction.
-The phrase collectively means to be in a state of ruin, and its meaning cannot be deduced by simply analyzing the literal words.
+The idiom collectively means to be in a state of ruin, and its meaning cannot be deduced by simply analyzing the literal words.

 Origin: